Deposit Data

 NACDA

-NACDA offers curation services as staff obtain, process, preserve, and disseminate electronic data to researchers for secondary analysis in aging research.
-After a data collection is deposited with NACDA, the data and documentation will be reviewed, enhanced, and made available in several widely used formats, including ASCII, tab-delimited (for use with Excel), SAS, SPSS, and Stata.
-Documentation is provided as PDF.
+NACDA’s curated studies follow ICPSR standards for curation which embrace FAIR principles.
+After a data collection is deposited with NACDA, the data and documentation will be reviewed, enhanced, and made available in several widely used formats, including ASCII, tab-delimited (for use with Excel), SAS, SPSS, Stata, and R. Documentation is provided as PDF and EPUB.

 Deposit to NACDA